ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 This whole experiment was about pushing my boundaries and seeing what was on the other side.
 The Planck was a difficult, frustrating, and ultimately invaluable teacher.
 Here's what I'm taking with me:

 ### The Power of QMK
-QMK is not just about remapping keys and layers: it's a fundamental reimagining of what a keyboard can do.
+QMK is not just about remapping keys and layers.
+It's not just having your keyboard arrange the modifiers properly based on what operating system it's booting into.
+It's a fundamental reimagining of what a keyboard can do.
 It's about transforming a static input device into a dynamic partner that you can teach to handle your most common and tedious tasks.
 It's about outsourcing the boring parts of typing to your keyboard's firmware so your brain can focus on what matters.

 Take the Leader key.
 I've taught my keyboard my personal and work email addresses.
-Now, instead of typing them out, I just hit `Leader` `P` `E` `M`, and the keyboard does it for me.
+Now, instead of typing them out, I just hit `Leader` `(P/W)` `E` `M`, and the keyboard does it for me.
 I've even taught it how to tOgGle aUToMated spONGEBOB mOckiNg TExt mOdE (`Leader` `S` `M`), because why the fuck not?

 This extends to automating common formatting.
 With my [implementation of xcase](https://github.com/ohshitgorillas/qmk-xcase), I can tell my keyboard to turn spaces into underscores, hyphens, or any other character on the fly.
 Need to type an obnoxiously long file path? `Leader` `X` `C` `/`, and suddenly all/of/my/spaces/turn/into/slashes.

-And finally, there's error correction.
+And finally, there's user-defined automatic typo correction.
 With autocorrect running at the firmware level, my keyboard knows I'm a dumbass who types 'teh' a dozen times a day and just fixes it for me, everywhere.
+You know what's even better than a thumb Backspace? *Not needing to backspace at all.*

 *That's* the real power of QMK.
 It’s a toolkit for building a keyboard that becomes a true extension of your own mind—one that anticipates your needs and handles the grunt work for you.